 Want to keep those little minds active and engaged over the next few weeks?
 We've got some great tips from those in the know!

 Ah, the summer holidays.
 How did they come round so fast?!
-If you’re umming and ahhing about what to do with your young kids during the summer break, there are lots of options for fun activities, camps and goings on.
-But what about how to keep your tiddlies engaged and learning over summer?
+If you’re umming and ahhing about what to do with your young kids during this summer break, there are lots of options for fun activities, camps and goings-on.
+But what about how to keep your tiddlies engaged and learning over the summer?
 Yes, we all deserve a break but we also don’t want our kids to lose the momentum of all those awesome lessons.
 Here, we’ve got some tips and easy-peasy holiday activities you can enjoy with your youngsters at home to boost their brain cells.
 These fun ideas, courtesy of some of the top international schools in Singapore, will keep their minds ticking over.
 Psst: the secret is not getting them to think they’re doing anything remotely educational!
 Ready?
 Let’s go!

 Fun holiday activities for the school break

-Concepts
+3. Concepts

 Basic concepts help children make sense of the world.
 Which is why you can make use of everyday objects around you to help them understand things like size (big and small), location (up and down), opposites and basic patterns.
 That’s why it’s easy for parents of young children to make use of their environment when thinking of fun holiday activities.
 So why is learning over the school break so important?